cmhouston/excl-mobile/README.md

 ### Import ExCL to Titanium Studio ###

+#### Clone the repository ####
 In order to view and edit the ExCL project using Titanium studio the project must be retrieved from github.

+##### Using Command Line #####

+If you are using a Mac or Linux computer, you go ahead and clone the repository.
+If you are using a windows machine, make sure you install git first.
+Here is a site that explains the process for [Installing Git](http://git-scm.com/book/en/Getting-Started-Installing-Git).

 Open a command prompt, navigate to a desired folder run the following command:

      $ git clone https://github.com/cmhouston/excl-mobile.git

+##### Using SourceTree #####

+A different tool for handling repositories and source control is [SourceTree](https://www.atlassian.com/software/sourcetree/overview?_mid=36679bc382faa46de63d9de67e0aca61&gclid=Cj0KEQjwx4yfBRCt2rrAs-P5vtkBEiQAOdFXbXiQRjxGbz923Us5QtTmaahoNHqrzWUEB3eMWQsJnfwaAlkA8P8HAQ).
+Install SourceTree and clone the repository into your local file system.

+#### Import Project Into Titanium ####

-After the project has been downloaded to your local system execute the following steps to access it through your IDE
+After the project has been cloned to your local system execute the following steps to access it through your IDE

 1. Open Titanium Studio and go to File->Import
 - Select Titanium->Existing Mobile Project and click next